-The following data items are available for the census tract in which the mothers and fathers lived at each interview:
+The following data items are available for the census tract in which the mothers, fathers and Primary Caregiver (year 15) lived at each interview:

 Demographics of census tract population